 not eligible for 7, you could be qualified to declare 13.
 In this type

-of bankruptcy, your debt is not cleared, but is instead restructured and
+of bankruptcy, your debt is not cleared but is instead

-consolidated in order to give you one manageable monthly payment in a
+restructured and consolidated in order to give you one manageable monthly payment in a scheduled agreement

-At The Law Office of Bruce C. Bridgman, there are many professional, qualified
+The Law Office of Bruce C. Bridgman, there are many professional, qualified, and experienced

-deserves a chance to get their finances under control.
-You might think
+everyone deserves a chance to get their finances under control.
+You might think that declaring bankruptcy

 What is Chapter 13 bankruptcy?